School of Social and Political Science

 Structure

-The programme is available on a full-time basis over one year or on a part-time basis over two years.
+The programme is available on a full-time basis over one year.
 Our programme is incredibly flexible to allow you to pursue the knowledge and skills most relevant to you.

 Core courses